SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 * QoS *policy* distribution, maintenance and monitoring will increase in importance.
 * Better to implement QoS earlier - provides scalability, experience.
 Pro-active not reactive.

+### Queueing Disciplines

+Ways in which resources can be allocated to priority traffic best.

+#### Priority Queue

+Other queues only get any resources at all when the priority queue is empty.

+Simple and effective.

+Traffic must be policed to stay within low limit as other traffic can get starved or the priority queue reverts to Best Effort

+#### Weighted Round Robin

+Multiple queues, each queue gets a guaranteed minimum of resource even under congestion conditions.

+Can be combined with Priority Queues.

 ## Security Issues

 *The inherent risks within networks such as the Internet, cracking, viruses, trojans, worms and denial of service attacks.
 The role of the Firewall and the problems it can bring.*